Frequently Asked Questions about the Cross-Servicing Program for Federal Agencies

 For questions about 1099-C reporting requirements, please visit the IRS website, including Instructions for Forms 1099-A and 1099-C.

 If the debt is still valid and legally enforceable, DDM may try to collect the debt.
-In general, there is no time limitation on the collection of federal debts.
-However, if the debtor has not received notification about the debt for an extended period of time, the creditor agency should consider sending an additional notice.
+In general, there is no time limit on the collection of federal debts.
+But, if the debtor has not received notification about the debt for an extended period , the creditor agency should consider sending another notice.

-- “Write-off” is an accounting concept governed by OMB Circular A-129 that requires agencies to accurately reflect the value of their receivables on their books.
+“Write-off” is an accounting concept governed by OMB Circular A-129 that requires agencies to accurately show the value of their receivables on their books.
 The write-off of a debt is simply the removal of the debt from the agency’s accounting and records.

 Generally, write-off is mandatory for debts delinquent more than two years.
-Agencies should continue collection efforts after the agency writes off a debt, unless it determines that suspension or termination of debt collection action is appropriate.
+Agencies should continue collection work after the agency writes off a debt unless it determines that suspension or termination of debt collection action is appropriate.
 When writing off a debt, agencies classify the debts as either “currently not collectible” or “closed-out.”

-- “Currently not collectible” is a classification of write-off that indicates that the agency will continue its collection efforts after write-off.
+- “Currently not collectible” is a classification of write-off that means that the agency will continue its collection work after write-off.

-- “Closed-out” is a classification of write off that indicates that the agency has terminated both active and passive debt collection activity.
+- “Closed-out” is a classification of write off that means that the agency has ended both active and passive debt collection work.

-- “Termination of collection action” means that the agency has determined that it has authority under the Federal Claims Collection Standards to cease active collection efforts for the foreseeable future.
-Termination of active collection does not preclude passive collection efforts, such as offset or credit bureau reporting.
+- “Termination of collection action” means that the agency has determined that it has authority under the Federal Claims Collection Standards to stop active collection work for the foreseeable future.
+Termination of active collection does not preclude passive collection work, such as offset or credit bureau reporting.
 It also does not prevent an agency from pursuing active collection if there is a change in the debtor’s status or if a new collection tool becomes available.

 - “Discharge” is a term which can have different meanings, depending on the context.